sjmyuan/sjmyuan.github.io/_drafts/jlogger.md

 ```

 ## Features

-* Type safe and based on [cats](http://typelevel.org/cats/)
+* Typesafe and based on [cats](http://typelevel.org/cats/)
 * Support log level
 * Support maximum 5 arbitrary data attributes
-* Support JSON and String format
+* Support JSON format
 * Support logback and self4j

 # Why

-Our team use [Splunk](https://www.splunk.com/) to collect and analyze log, it support JSON very well, so we'd like to print our log in JSON format.
+Our team use [Splunk](https://www.splunk.com/) to collect and analyze log, it supports JSON very well, so we'd like to print our log in JSON format.

 # How